Charles Frederick Crocker: Biography

-He was born in Sacramento on December 26, 1854, the eldest son of Mary Ann and Charles Crocker.
+He was born in Sacramento, California, on December 26, 1854, the eldest son of Mary Ann and Charles Crocker.
 He was educated in Sacramento public schools, graduated from Oakland Military Academy in 1872 and attended the Brooklyn Polytechnic School (1875), but did not graduate as a result of poor eyesight.

 After taking a trip to Japan, Crocker entered the family railroad business at the age of 22 as a clerk in the Fourth and Townsend Streets office of Southern Pacific.
 When George C. Perkins was elected governor in 1879, he appointed Crocker as a colonel in the National Guard.
 By 1888, Crocker was president of the San Joaquin and Sierra Nevada Railroad.

 Crocker purchased the 'Uplands' estate (then part of San Mateo and later incorporated into Hillsborough) from William Henry Howard in 1894.
 Crocker died at 'Uplands' on July 17, 1897, from complications of Bright's disease following a brief, acute paralysis.
 His wife, the former Jennie Marine Easton, had died during the birth of their third child.